Skip to main content

 fn discard(&mut self) -> Vec<Arc<ValidPoolTransaction<TempoPooledTransaction>>>

-Removes stale transactions if the pool is above capacity.
+Removes lowest-priority transactions if the pool is above capacity.

 Source